 Additionally, the psychic now has the added exposure of a broader television audience, perhaps placing her and her clients at more risk than the internet alone.
 As a psychic, should she have seen this coming?

 Company F does not currently have an online brand problem.
-But I predict it will.
+But we predict it will.

 It is a moderately successful technology company that provides branded tchotchkes.
 Although it has a website, prospects and customers cannot make purchases online.
 Additionally, prospects and customers must leave messages on weekends or evenings.
 They can access a human only during business hours, Monday through Friday.
 Its competitors offer an Amazon-like experience.

 Companies must consider the buyer’s journey and the users’ overall online experience.
-Moreover, the irony of a self-professed “technology” company without the technology to allow ecommerce is not lost on me.
+Moreover, the irony of a self-professed “technology” company without the technology to allow ecommerce is not lost on us.

-To create the best logo and website design for a small business that doesn’t have an established brand identity, I ask:
+To create the best logo and website design for a small business that doesn’t have an established brand identity, we ask questions, such as:

 - Who are your target customers?